 FLEX Headache Clinic

-Do you know someone who suffers with headaches or migraines?
+Do you know someone who suffers with headaches or MIGRAINES?
 FLEX Headache Clinic in Hobart is here to help.
+Our Physios are trained in the Watson Headache Approach, as well as other Physiotherapy techniques to target contributing postural, muscular and lifestyle factors.

 About Our Headache Clinic Services